 - Talking To Your Pastor About That Raise

 We all deal with something we are flinching on.
-I recently read the 25 Tech Fails of 2010.
+Reflecting on the past decade I read the 25 Tech Fails of 2010.
 If you look at the companies that failed the most, they are successful, well established companies, that took risks.
 Do they care that it didn’t go well?
 Probably.
 Did it cost them a ton of money to launch?
 Yep.
 Will they be listed in next years top 2010 list?
 I hope so, because it at least says they are trying.
 The one’s who didn’t get mentioned are flinching, waiting for the “no fail zone” to widen so they can get away unscathed.

 I like this quote by Google CEO Eric Schmidt, he told the BBC.
 “Remember, we celebrate our failures.
 This is a company where it’s absolutely okay to try something that’s very hard, have it not be successful, and take the learning from that.”